 - Negotiate a debt settlement: If you can’t afford to pay the debt collection agency, you can try to get them to agree to a debt settlement (an arrangement where your debt is cleared for less than the full amount you owe).
 Use a debt settlement letter template to draft your proposal.

-- Ignore your debt collectors: Generally, ignoring debt collectors has negative consequences, such as putting you at risk of lawsuits and wage garnishment.
+- Ignore your debt collectors: Generally, ignoring debt collectors has negative consequences, such as allowing them to garnish your wages or sue you.
 However, this doesn’t apply to time-barred debts that are past the statute of limitations.
 If your debt is very old, you can send a written request that they stop all communications with you, and legally, they’ll have to comply.
 3

 Regardless of which approach you choose, rest assured that there are many ways to rebuild your credit after having a debt sent to collections.